 Employment Outlook and Salary Information

-Secretaries and administrative assistants held about 2.3 million jobs in the United States in 2015, according to the U.S. Bureau of Labor Statistics (BLS).
+Secretaries and administrative assistants held about 3.8 million jobs in the United States in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
 The position is one of the most ubiquitous in the country, although individuals who hold a degree are more likely to gain positions than those who do not, as noted by the BLS.
-The employment of all administrative office assistants and secretaries was expected to grow by 3% between 2014 and 2024, which is slower-than-average growth.
-In 2015, the median annual wage of administrative assistants and secretaries, excluding legal, medical and executive, was $33,910.
+The employment of all administrative office assistants and secretaries was expected to decrease by 7% between 2018 and 2028, which is slower-than-average growth.
+In 2018, the median annual wage of administrative assistants and secretaries, excluding legal, medical and executive, was $36,630.

 Continuing Education and Certification Information